-The accessibility to MHPSS services for UASC in Cyprus is still limited.
-The public system presents shortcomings because it is not registered in the GESY system (Cypriot public health system), and it is hard to book appointments in public hospitals.
+The accessibility to MHPSS services for UASC in Cyprus is limited.
+The public system presents shortcomings because they are not registered in the GESY system (Cypriot public health system), and although they hold a medical card, they face obstacles to book appointments in public hospitals.
 The main weaknesses identified are language barriers, lack of intercultural awareness and adequate trainings for professionals dealing with fragile and traumatized individuals.